imex18/TechTask/README.md

 TechTask
 =========================

-An application which illustrates a simplified MVVM architecture for executing a network call and showing the list of content inside a `LazyColumn`, and saving temporarily a list of favourites.
+An application which illustrates a simplified MVVM with Clean Architecture for executing a network call and showing the list of content inside a `LazyColumn`, and saving list of favourites.
 For implementing the MVVM architecture I used JetPack and recommended best practices.